tytydraco/yessleep/out/Revelation_Part_4_Final.md

 I hadn’t gotten very far in this game.
 I remember thinking it was massively overhyped.
 I popped it back in and played for a few hours.
 After a while I started feeling cuff links on both of my wrists and ankles.

 Yahweh's voice rung through my head ‘This game is in on it too.
 It’s the breaking weapons this time.
 Each time a weapon breaks it makes the spell more powerful.
-I’d advise you stop playing soon because this game is really going to get you if you do.’
+I’d advise you to stop playing soon because this game is really going to get you if you don't.’

 I stopped playing breath of the wild and went back to my collection to find another game.
 This time I pulled out The Last of Us.